jimfrenette/uiCookbook/sass-cssnano/webpack/README.md

 # Sass Workflow Using cssnano and Autoprefixer (webpack)

 This Sass preprocessor workflow uses cssnano for postprocessing minification and optimization that includes Autoprefixer to add vendor prefixes for only the browsers that need to be supported.
+Website: http://jimfrenette.com/2018/01/webpack-3-sass-cssnano-autoprefixer-workflow-2/

 1. Requires [Node.js](https://nodejs.org "Node.js")